Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometric rigidity

-\textbf{\eqref{ass5}} It is enough to prove that, if $\ov x,\ov y\in\CSN^{(0)}$ have the same \emph{link} inside $\CSN$, i.e., if they are adjacent to the same vertices, then they coincide.
+\textbf{Assumption \eqref{ass5}:} It is enough to show that, if $\ov x,\ov y\in\CSN^{(0)}$ have the same \emph{link} inside $\CSN$ (i.e. if they are adjacent to the same vertices), then they coincide.
 Indeed, the subgraph spanned by $\{\ov x,\ov y\}\cup\link_{\CSN}(\ov x)$ has diameter at most $2$, and therefore can be lifted by Lemma \ref{lem://_go_to_orth_or_//}.
 Thus we get two lifts $x,y$ such that $\link_{\CS}(x)$ is the lift of $\link_{\CSN}(\ov x)$, and therefore coincides with $\link_{\CS}(y)$.
-Now we are left to prove that, if two curves $x,y$ have the same link in $\CS$, then they must coincide.
-Now, if the curves are disjoint then $x\in\link(y)-\link(x)$, and we are done.
+Hence we are left to prove that, if two curves $x,y$ have the same link in $\CS$, then they must coincide.
+This is clearly true if the curves are disjoint, as then $x\in\link(y)-\link(x)$.
 Otherwise, let $S'$ be a component of $S-{x}$ which is not a pair of pants (here we are using that $S$ has complexity at least $2$), and let $z$ be the subsurface projection of $y$ inside $S'$.
 By applying a partial pseudo-Anosov of $S'$ to $z$ we can find a curve $z'$ inside $S$ which crosses $z$, and therefore also $y$.

-\textbf{\eqref{ass6}} As we saw before, every $\ov U$ which is the orbit of an annulus arises as the intersection of two complete support sets which come from two pants decompositions.
+\textbf{Assumption \eqref{ass6}:} As we saw before, every $\ov U$ which is the orbit of an annulus arises as the intersection of two complete support sets which come from two pants decompositions.
 Therefore good domains are very good. \end{proof}